Live Oak

 • Stunted growth

-• Fungal growth on the roots or at the base of the trunk
+• Fungal growth on roots or trunk base

 • Chewed or skeletonized leaves